jafaircl/gatsby-plugin-amp/README.md

 **excludedPaths**`{Array<String>}`
 By default, this plugin will create `rel="amphtml"` links in all pages.
 If there are pages you would like to not have those links, include them here.
 You may use glob patterns in your strings (e.g. `/admin/*`). *this may go away if a way can be found to programatically exclude pages based on whether or not they have an AMP equivalent.
 But for now, this will work*

+**includedPaths**`{Array<String>}`
+By default, this plugin will create `rel="amphtml"` links in all pages.
+If, you would instead like to whitelist pages, include them here.
+You may use glob patterns in your strings (e.g. `/blog/*`). *this may go away if a way can be found to programatically exclude pages based on whether or not they have an AMP equivalent.
+But for now, this will work*

 **pathIdentifier** `{String}`
 The url segment which identifies AMP pages.
 If your regular page is at `http://www.example.com/blog/my-awesome-post` and your AMP page is at `http://www.example.com/blog/my-awesome-post/amp/`, your pathIdentifier should be `/amp/`